strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Clients `team-a-client`, and `team-b-client` are confidential clients representing services with partial access to certain Kafka topics.

 The authorization configuration is defined in the `kafka` client under `Authorization` tab.
-This tab becomes visible when `Authorization Enabled` is turned on under the `Settings` tab.
+This tab becomes visible when `Authorization` is turned in the `Capability config` section of the `Settings` tab.

 ## Authorization Services - Resources, Authorization Scopes, Policies and Permissions